Back to Library

 Exercise Guide

-How to do a band standing rear delt row
+How to do band standing rear delt row

 The band standing rear delt row is an excellent accessory exercise for targeting the posterior deltoids and upper back muscles.
 Using a resistance band allows for peak contraction at the end of the movement, which is crucial for improving posture and shoulder health.
 It is particularly effective for balancing the anterior dominance often found in many lifting routines, enhancing overall shoulder symmetry.